guroteske/al-guides/Equipment Guide.md

  [![127mm Single](/resources/127mm%20single%20gr_a.png)]()
  [![127mm Twin](/resources/127mm%20twin%20gr_a.png)]()

+  - **[138mm Single Mle1929]()** gives the highest firepower boost and has very high volume of fire despite its long reload time.
+  - **[100mm Twin Type 98]()** has relatively weak raw damage output.
+It's not too far behind the more damage focused guns on its own, but its low firepower boost widens the gap slightly more.
+However, the T98 has the highest volume of fire, which can assist in breaking enemy shields faster, increasing its performance beyond what stats would imply.
+Additionally, the T98 provides the highest anti-air boost.
+  - **[120mm Twin QF Mark XII]()** has the highest firepower boost of any readily accessible gun with an accurate firing pattern.
+  - **[127mm Single Mk30]()** provides the same firepower boost as the 120mm Twin.
+While it has a less accurate firing pattern, its HE shells give it an advantage when fighting heavy armour enemies or if the ability to refresh burn DOTs is desired.
+  - **[127mm Twin Mk38]()** provides a split of firepower and anti-air, causing its effective damage output to be lower than its stats would imply.
+Its HE shells give it the same advantages as the 127mm Single, but with the same downsides.

  **Main Fleet Auxiliaries** <br/>
  [![128mm Twin](/resources/128mm%20twin%20gr_s.png)]()
  [![120mm Twin](/resources/120mm%20twin%20gr_s.png)]()
  [![127mm Twin](/resources/127mm%20twin%20gr_a.png)]()
  [![100mm Twin](/resources/100mm%20twin%20gr_b.png)]()
  [![138mm Single](/resources/138mm%20single%20gr_b.png)]()

+  - **[128mm Twin SK C/41]()** is the strongest AP destroyer gun in the game.
+While its damage output is too weak to justify its use as a main gun, it has applications as an auxiliary gun as its AP shells give it the fastest reaction times of any light-caliber aux gun.
+However, its low damage may cause it to struggle to deal enough damage to kill suicide boats in the first place.
+  - **[120mm Twin QF Mark XII]()** has weaker interception capabilities than the 128mm Twin, but its high damage per shot allows it to get kills when equipped on ships that might struggle otherwise.
+  - **[127mm Twin Mk38]()** has comparable performance to the 120mm Twin.
+However, the lower velocity of its HE shells cause it to struggle slightly when firing at extreme angles and it has a lower firepower boost.
+  - **[100mm Twin Type 98]()** and **[138mm Single Mle1929]()** provide the highest stat boosts in anti-air and firepower respectively, and are worth using when interception is a non-concern.

  ## Light Cruiser (CL) Guns
 **General Primaries** <br/>